-Khoo Kongsi is one of the most beautiful temples in the world situated outside the province of China.
+Khoo Kongsi is one of the most beautiful temples in Malaysia, situated outside the province of China.
 It is a huge Chinese clan house with magnificent ornamented architecture elaborating the existence of Chinese in Penang, Malaysia.
 This historical setting is situated in Cannon Square, George Town.
-The temple owns its significance as a symbol of redefining clan's association in the present days.
+The temple owns its significance as a symbol of redefining the clan's association in the present day.

 Sri Mahamariamman Temple:

-Wat Chaiyamangkalaram is a Thai Buddhist Temple and well-known for its Reclining Buddha Temple.
-This statue is 33 metres in length and the 3rd largest of its own kind in the world.
-The temple located in Pulau Tikus suburb of George Town, Penang, Malaysia, was built in 1845 on a piece of land donated by Queen Victoria to four women trustees.
-It is one of the two temples involved in the performance of Thai festivals such as Loy Krathong and Songkhran.
+Wat Chaiyamangkalaram is a Thai Buddhist Temple and is well-known for its Reclining Buddha Temple.
+This statue is 33-metres in length and the 3rd largest of its own kind in the world.
+The temple located in Pulau Tikus suburb of George Town, Penang, Malaysia, was built in 1845 on land donated by Queen Victoria to four women trustees.
+It is one of the two temples involved in the performance of Thai festivals, namely Loy Krathong and Songkhran.